 This post is overdue; possibly the one most expected from any trip to the country.
 Here it is then, produced so imagination isn’t required any longer.

 The cars known locally as cacharros and sometimes bartavias are often in a poor state of repair.
 The drivers are less enamoured with their vehicles than tourists are, merely unable to replace them due to American sanctions.
 Similarly parts are difficult to come by, if their pride and joy needs a repair it isn’t possible to pop down the local auto parts shop for spares.
-Cubans need to be inventive, they need to improvise.
+Cubans are inventive, they need to improvise.

 Shortage however generates opportunity, a cottage industry has sprung up fabricating the spare parts required to keep the vehicles on the road.
 Chrome bumpers or low-profile alloys being manufactured on front lawns by backyard entrepreneurs.

-The majority of these classic vehicles are held together by duct tape and bits of cord.
+Most of these classic vehicles are held together by duct tape and bits of cord.
 They may have plastic fuel tanks, rubberised brake pads and it is likely windows won’t open, brake lights don’t work and rear-view mirrors are missing.

 Thankfully some are in amazing condition, they embody automobile beauty oozing a mix of female sensuality and ferrous masculinity.
-They seem to define the characters that drive them, their pride, their maintainence of their vehicles reflecting how the live.
+They seem to define the characters that drive them, their pride, their maintainance of their vehicles reflecting how the live.
 They also define the island for many outsiders and the Cubans have learned to profit from this perception and our romantic need for nostalgia.

 Looking through these pictures however I am instantly transported back to Havana.
-Taking my own tour in a stunning vibrant orange Buick Eight and hoping I will get another chance soon.
+Taking my tour in a stunning vibrant orange Buick Eight and hoping I will get another chance soon.
 In Cuba the car is the star.